 If you didn’t get enough wine in Lake Country and Kelowna then you’re in luck – Peachland is another destination in the Okanagan Valley that has a nice mix of small and large wineries, with several of them set along the lake with nice outdoor terraces and sweeping views.

 Three of my favorite wineries near Peachland in the Okanagan (that are all decently close to one another) are:

 - Sumac Ridge Estate Winery — Sumac was actually the first operating estate winery in British Columbia.
-All of their wine produced is from 100% British Columbia grown grapes.
+All of their wine produced is from 100% British Columbian grown grapes.
 They offer tastings, snacks, and lunch options.
-Their tastings start at just $5.
+Their tastings start at just $5 CAD.

 - Sage Hills Estate Winery and Vineyards — Get ready to be equally impressed with the wine and the views at this spot.
-They are also dog and kid friendly so you can bring the whole crew.
-Their wines are made exclusively from organic, hand picked, Okanagan grapes.
-Tastings here are $10-20, but the fee is waived with wine purchase.
-The also offer amazing charcuterie as well.
+They are also dog and kid-friendly so you can bring the whole crew.
+Their wines are made exclusively from organic, hand-picked, Okanagan grapes.
+Tastings here are $5-10 CAD, but the fee is waived with wine purchase.
+They also offer amazing charcuterie as well.

 Experience adventure at Canada’s highest freestyle zipline!
-Ziplining is one of the most thrilling things to do in the Okanagan Valley.
+Ziplining at Zipzone Adventure Park is one of the most thrilling things to do in the Okanagan Valley.

-You will have the opportunity to fly 381 feet over the stunning Deep Creek Canyon in Peachland.
+On the “Bucket-Lister” you will have the opportunity to fly 116 meters (381 feet) over the stunning Deep Creek Canyon in Peachland.
 I can’t think of a better way to scope out the area, can you?

 The great thing is, Zipzone is more than just ziplines, they also offer a DynaClimb climbing wall, a ninja course, and a game area.
 The cool thing about the DynaClimb is it’s a shifting wall that moves as you climb it — it literally shifts with your weight!